ClementBM/clementbm.github.io/_drafts/2019-12-17-gradient-descent.markdown

 \end{equation}
 $$

-Let's take the **first** component
+Let's take the **first** component and apply the chain rule of derivation.

 Given $$ z_{\text{L}+1}, a_{\ell+1}  \in \mathbb{R}^{H_{\ell+1}} $$ and $$ z_{\text{L}}, a_{\ell}  \in \mathbb{R}^{H_{\ell}} $$ and $$ \delta_{\ell} \in \mathbb{R}^{H_{\ell}}$$

-Again, we apply the chain rule of derivation

 $$
 \begin{equation}